Readit News logoReadit News

 3v1n0 commented on Ubuntu 24.04 Noble Numbat releases.ubuntu.com/noble... · Posted by u/jeswin

-lenerdenator · a year ago
+lenerdenator · 2 years ago

 Does Canonical push their changes upstream to Debian?